dornag0x/dornag0x/README.md

 I'm a passionate student at 42, crafting and exploring blockchain technology.
 I am deeply passionate about entrepreneurship and currently focusing on:

-- ⛓️ Building on Solana (and exploring development on Avalanche)
+- 🚀 Building startups on Solana
-- 🚀 Building startups
+- ⛓️ Developping blockchain solutions

 <p align="center">
   <a href="https://skillicons.dev">